 These vehicles should cover a total distance of 3021 km.

 The average speed of cars in that race was around 67 km per hour and reached up to 90.87 km per hour in 2007.
+Several cars used solar energy through solar panels to operate additional functions like the air conditioning system.

 The use of solar energy also reduces fuel consumption.